alfred1137/alfred1137.github.io/memory-bank/activeContext.md

     3. Clarifying discrepancies with the user (e.g., file paths).
     4. Providing the user with corrected content or instructions for them to apply.
     5. Asking the user to confirm the changes and re-run checks.
-- **Current State:** Chapter 00, Chapter 01, and Chapter 02 are migrated, deployed, and all identified `html-proofer` errors are resolved.
+- **Current State:** Chapter 00, Chapter 01, Chapter 02, Chapter 03, Chapter 04, Chapter 05, Chapter 06, Chapter 07, Chapter 08, and Chapter 09 are migrated, deployed, and all identified `html-proofer` errors are resolved.
 The fix for missing image alt attributes has been verified through successful redeployment.
 - **Lesson Learned:** Ensure all images within post content have descriptive `alt` attributes for accessibility and to prevent deployment errors, even if not explicitly detailed in all theme guides.
 - **Next Steps:** Proceed with migrating subsequent blog posts (Step 2 of the plan), starting with Chapter 06.
-- **Current State:** Chapter 00, Chapter 01, Chapter 02, Chapter 03, Chapter 04, Chapter 05, and Chapter 06 are migrated, deployed, and all identified `html-proofer` errors are resolved.
-The fix for missing image alt attributes has been verified through successful redeployment.